Crocodile (1980 film): Versions

 When Randall's version was distributed in the US by Herman Cohen, further edits replaced the opening credits and end card.

 The American Humane Association rated this film unacceptable due to a scene in which a live crocodile is slashed to death with a knife.

+Box office performance

+The film reached No. 11 in the US, per Variety magazine's weekly Top 50 Grossing Films chart, which predated the weekend box office reporting.